 Both students and young professionals who want to take advantage of the area’s vibrant educational and business environment often opt to stay in an apartment for rent in Dumaguete, Negros Oriental, which is the most convenient housing arrangement for their kind of situation.

 The city is also known for its tourist spots and famous landmarks.
 Rizal Boulevard is the most visited area by locals and tourists alike.
 Running along the coastline, Rizal Boulevard, particularly its promenade, is the meeting place for people from all walks of life who enjoy jogging, picnics, and outdoor barbecues.
 Visitors can also benefit from staying in an apartment for rent in Dumaguete, Negros Oriental since there are affordable transient rental options for short-term stays.

 The bell tower of Saint Catherine of Alexandria Cathedral is one of the oldest landmarks in Dumaguete and a silent witness to history.
 It is worthy of being noted as a major tourist stop for visitors going to the city.

 These are just some of the many reasons why an apartment for rent in Dumaguete is worth the money.
 The question, however, is where to find good deals.

 Those looking for an apartment for rent in Dumaguete City actually have a lot of great deals waiting for them.
 J.T.
 Lacson Realty offers four-bedroom apartments in Daro that can be leased monthly for PHP 18,000.
-The agency also has also four-bedroom units up for rent in Piapi for only PHP 22,000 per month with the main selling point being its proximity to Silliman University.
-It is also located is a few meters away from the beach.
+The agency also has four-bedroom units up for rent in Piapi for only PHP 22,000 per month with the main selling point being its proximity to Silliman University.
+It is also located just a few meters away from the beach.